joseencina/mh-custom-render/README.md

 ```

 > [!NOTE]
-> Whether the expected Prebid winner differs or no ad is available, render other formats accordingly.
+> Whether the expected Prebid winner differs or no ad is available, the other formats will be rendered accordingly.

 > [!TIP]
 > Both `onAd` and `onNoad` event handlers receive format-specific information through the `data` parameter.